 Q: Is there a difference in where one can carry (CCW) with a non-resident CCW Permit vs. resident CCW Permit?

 Yes.
 For example, if you have a Utah resident CCW Permit, Florida will accept it via a reciprocity agreement with Utah, however, a Utah non-resident CCW permit is not valid for carry (CCW) in Florida.
 The solution if one wants to carry in Florida would be to obtain a Florida non-resident CCW permit via taking the multi-state CCW class from VIP CCW Services.

-Q: Does VIP CCW Services issue me my non-resident CCW Permits?
+Q: Does VIP CCW Services issue me my non-resident CCW Permits or California CCW Permit?

 Q: A misdemeanor offense exists in my criminal record.
 Will this prohibit me from obtaining a non-resident CCW permit?